xiyuanyang45/FedAS/README.md

-# [CVPR24] FedAS: Beidging Inconsistency in Personalized Fedearated Learning
+# [CVPR24] FedAS: Bridging Inconsistency in Personalized Fedearated Learning
 Code Implementation and Informations about FedAS